alphagov/govuk-prototype-kit/internal_docs/releasing-from-a-support-branch.md

 4. Check out the `support/<MAJOR VERSION NUMBER>.x` branch and pull the latest changes.

-5. Run `node scripts/create-release-archive`, which will generate a ZIP in the root of this project.

-6. Attach the generated ZIP to the release.
+5. Sign in to npm (`npm login`), using the credentials for the govuk-prototype-kit npm user from Bitwarden.

+6. Run `npm publish --tag latest-<MAJOR VERSION NUMBER>` and enter the one-time password when prompted.

+7. Run `npm logout` to log out from npm.

-7. Click 'Publish release'.
+8. Click 'Publish release'.

 ## After you publish the new release